Port Fairy: History

-The post office opened either in 1837 or on 1 July 1843 as "Port Fairy", but was renamed "Belfast" on 1 January 1854 before reverting to the original name on 20 July 1887.
+The post office opened in 1843 as "Port Fairy", but was renamed "Belfast" on 1 January 1854 before reverting to the original name on 20 July 1887.

 Agriculture developed in the region, and Belfast became an important transport hub.

 By 1857 the town had a population of 2,190.
 In 1887 the town was renamed "Port Fairy" as a result of an Act of Parliament.

 A railway extended to the town in 1890, but closed in 1977.
 It has been converted into the Port Fairy to Warrnambool Rail Trail.

 The Port Fairy Magistrates' Court closed on 1 January 1990.

 Traditional ownership

 The formally recognised traditional owners for the area in which Port Fairy sits are the Eastern Maar people, who are represented by the Eastern Maar Aboriginal Corporation (EMAC).